 - Are an Alaskan or a Native American

-- Are a male who consumes more than fifteen drinks every week
+- Are a male who consumes more than 15 drinks every week

-- Are a female who consumes more than twelve drinks every week
+- Are a female who consumes more than 12 drinks every week

 - Consume more than five drinks every day

-Today, it is a widely accepted fact that alcohol or drug misuse are not the products of one factor.
+Today, it is widely accepted that alcohol or drug misuse are not the results of one lone factor.

 Some people claim that genetics plays a large role in the addiction of teenagers.
-This theory states that some people have certain genes that may predispose them to substance abuse.
-Teenagers born to families who have members struggling with substance abuse are more likely to become addicts themselves.
+This theory states that some people have certain genes that may predispose them to substance use disorder.
+Teenagers born to families who have members struggling with substance use disorder are more likely to become addicts themselves.

-This theory does not claim that people with such genes will automatically abuse substances, just that they have a higher likelihood to do so.
-Of course, there are also instances of people who abuse substances even without a history of substance abuse in their families.
+This theory does not claim that people with such genes or backgrounds will automatically abuse substances, just that they have a higher likelihood to do so.
+Of course, there are also people who abuse substances even without a history of addiction in their families.